-- Make decisions about how regularly scheduled events, in which the Charter participates, will be executed in the next two years.
-These include: World Harmony Week, Earth Week, Festival of Faiths, Parliament of World Religions, United Religions Initiatives and the Compassion Games.
+- Make decisions about how regularly scheduled events in which the Charter participates will be executed in the next two years, including: World Harmony Week, Earth Week, Festival of Faiths, Parliament of World Religions, United Religions Initiatives and with the Compassion Games.

 - Determine the overall themes for the 10th Year (2019) celebration of the Charter for Compassion.

-- Create a working format and design (considering how regularly scheduled events, webinars, courses, and global reads fit into the big picture) for all Charter sectors that contribute to the chosen, year long, themes.
+- Create a working format and design (consider how regularly scheduled events, webinars, courses, and global reads fit into the big picture) for all Charter sectors contribute to the chosen year-long themes.

 - Publish a Compassion Anthology in 2019.

-- Sponsor in tandem with our members, Charter Salons, to enhance our fundraising outreach.
+- Sponsor with our members, Charter Salons, to enhance our fundraising outreach.